MahonriReynolds/AcademicProjects/README.md

 <br>

+---

 ### 3D OpenGL Swarm Survival Game
 <img src="3D-OpenGL-Swarm-Survival-Game/3d-game.png" alt="3d swarm game" width="600"/>

-**Summary**: This was origionally just a 3D world made with pyopengl on the pygame framework that you could walk around in, but has since been moved to "under construction" as I'm adding actual gameplay features to it.
+**Summary**: This was originally just a 3D world made with pyopengl on the pygame framework that you could walk around in, but has since been moved to "under construction" as I'm adding actual gameplay features to it.
 The 3D world is procedurally generated and is highly optimized (as far as I can in raw Python) to display a chunked map with chunks being generated and rendered in async multiprocesses.

 <br>

+---

 ### Boids in Matplotlib
 <img src="Boids-in-Matplotlib/boids.gif" alt="matplotlib boids" width="600"/>